francescameneghello/RIMS_tool/example/example_arrivals/arrivals-example.md

-# Example of Decision Mining of petrinet
+# Example of Arrivals Time of petrinet

 For this example we used the log that we can find in the folder **example_arrivals/BPIChallenge2012A.xes**.
 This event log pertains to a loan application process of a Dutch financial institute.
 The data contains all applications filed trough an online system in 2016 and their subsequent events until February 1st 2017, 15:11.
 The company providing the data and the process under consideration is the same as doi:10.4121/uuid:3926db30-f712-4394-aebc-75976070e91f.